Logius-standaarden/fsc-core/draft-fsc-core-00.md

 To connect to services, Connection Rights are required.
 The FSC specification describes how Connection Rights are requested, granted and revoked.
 Once a Connection Right is granted, a connection from HTTP Client to HTTP Service will be automatically created when an HTTP request to the HTTPS service is made.

 It is RECOMMENDED to use FSC Core with the following extensions, each described in a dedicated RFC:
-- [FSC Authorization](authorization/README.md), to delegate the authorization of connections to a Policy Decision Point
+- [FSC Policies](policies/README.md), to use more advanced policies as conditions in contracts
 - [FSC Logging](logging/README.md), to standardize and link transaction logs
 - [FSC Delegation](delegation/README.md), to delegate the right to connect
 - [FSC Control](control/README.md), to get in control from a security and audit perspective